 Cats are adorable.
 We understand why you’d want to share a piece of cake with your kitty.
 Since cakes are often found in the kitchen, your cat may have had some.
-So, can we feed our cats cake?
+So, is cake bad for cats?
 While a small piece of cake won’t kill your cat, don’t make it a habit.
 Cats should not regularly consume the sugar, salt, baking powder, and other ingredients in a cake.

 Cats are carnivores, and the meat-based cat food in their feeding dishes have all the dietary essentials they need.
-Read on while we break down the components of matching cats with cake.
+Read on while we break down the components of cats eating cat.

 Cake does not contain vitamins or minerals that cats need to thrive.
 Although it may contain some protein, it is negligible compared to excessive fats, sugars, and calories it holds.
 Cake is essentially junk food with no crucial proteins, minerals, vitamins, and phytochemicals that cats need.
 The vet will recommend better snacks than cake for your kitty.

 Also, most cakes contain cream and butter, both of which are harmful to cats.
 Furthermore, most adult cats do not tolerate lactose well, and any dairy product might trigger an upset stomach and diarrhea, causing dehydration.

 Did you know that a cat’s tongue cannot savor sweet tastes?
 Since they won’t perceive the cake’s taste as we do, they will probably not appreciate it as we do.
 Going by a cat’s nutritional profile, cakes have little to offer.

 Sugar isn’t generally suitable for cats.
 However, consuming sugar occasionally won’t have any health concerns unless cats consume them for prolonged periods.
 Grains and even fruits contain some carbs that can be broken down into sugars, but it is not clear if cats have enzymes to digest and absorb them.
 Therefore, it will be best to limit your cat’s consumption of sugary human food even if they show interest.